 Utibe R. Essien, MD, MPH is an Assistant Professor of Medicine at the University of Pittsburgh School of Medicine and a Core Investigator in the Center for Health Equity Research and Promotion.
 Dr. Essien is also a board-certified internist, providing clinical care at VA Pittsburgh.
-Dr. Essien joined the Center for Research on Health Care in September 2018 as a health services researcher with a focus on the use of novel therapeutics and technologies in the management of chronic diseases and understanding mechanisms by which differences exist in their uptake and diffusion.
-Currently, Dr. Essien is studying patient, provider, and systems-level predictors of the use of novel treatments in Veterans with chronic cardiovascular diseases and developing interventions to improve equity in their use.
-Dr. Essien was recently selected as one of the University of Pittsburgh’s Institute for Clinical Research Education Career Education and Enhancement for Healthcare Research Diversity (CEED) Scholars for 2019-2020.

-Along with clinical care and research, Dr. Essien enjoys traveling around the country, trying new restaurants in hunt of the perfect burgers, and quoting and singing “Hamilton” song lyrics at any opportunity available.

-- BA (Psychology), New York University, 2007

-- MD, Albert Einstein College of Medicine, 2013

-Utibe R. Essien, MD, MPH is an Assistant Professor of Medicine at the University of Pittsburgh School of Medicine and a Core Investigator in the Center for Health Equity Research and Promotion.
-Dr. Essien is also a board-certified internist, providing clinical care at VA Pittsburgh.
 Dr. Essien joined the Center for Research on Health Care in September 2018 as a health services researcher, studying racial and ethnic disparities in the use of novel therapeutics in the management of chronic cardiovascular diseases such as atrial fibrillation.
 Recently, Dr. Essien has applied his disparities research framework to the COVID-19 pandemic, becoming a national expert in examining the disproportionate toll that COVID-19 is taking on minority communities in the U.S.

 Along with clinical care and research, Dr. Essien enjoys traveling around the country, trying new restaurants in hunt of the perfect burgers, and quoting and singing “Hamilton” song lyrics at any opportunity available.

 - BA (Psychology), New York University, 2007

 - MD, Albert Einstein College of Medicine, 2013